godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 While these probes are a very efficient way of storing reflections, they have a few shortcomings:

 * They are efficient to render, but expensive to compute.
 This leads to a default behavior where they only capture on scene load.
-* They work best for rectangular shaped rooms or places, otherwise the reflections shown are not as faithful (specially when roughness is 0).
+* They work best for rectangular shaped rooms or places, otherwise the reflections shown are not as faithful (especially when roughness is 0).

 Setting Up
 ----------